wp-cli/handbook/committers-credo.md

 * Given a choice between Good, Fast, and Cheap, we pick Good and Slow.
 Creating great software is a journey, not a destination.
 * Product decisions are made [in alignment with our core philosophy](https://make.wordpress.org/cli/handbook/philosophy/).
 * [Code review is an integral part of our development workflow](https://make.wordpress.org/cli/handbook/code-review/).
-Pull requests need approval of at least one other committer before merging.
+Pull requests need the approval of at least one other committer before merging.
 If you’d like more than one code review, please don’t hesitate to request one.
 You can request a review from a specific person, or from the `@wp-cli/committers` team.
 * If you need help with something, ask for help.
 Seriously, ask for help any time you feel like you need help.
 No sense getting stuck.

-## Stellar judgement
+## Stellar judgment

 A great product is a reflection of thoughtful, deliberate, and considered decision-making.
-WP-CLI committers exhibit stellar judgement with making decisions on new features, fixing bugs, merging others pull requests, and generally working on the project.
+WP-CLI committers exhibit stellar judgment with making decisions on new features, fixing bugs, merging others pull requests, and generally working on the project.

 The basis of this decision-making ensures: